shanmukhchandrasekhar/Apache-kafka/README.md

 4.if we just plugin some stram processinf framework to kafka this will help to create stram processing application.

 # kafka terminology
+## Broker:
+Kafka brokers are the severs that manage nd mediate the conversation between two differemt systems.
+Brokers are responsible for the delivery of right messages to the right party.

+## Message:
+Message are simple byte arrays, and any object can be stored in any format bydevelopers.
+The format can be dtring, JSON, Avro, etc...

+## Topic:
+In apache kafka, all messages are maintained in what we call topics.
+Messages are stored, published, and organized in kafka topics.

+##Cluster:
+In kafka more thann one broker i.e.; a set of servers is collectively known as kafka cluster.
+It is a group of computers, each having one instance of a kafka broker.